-The purpose of this research is the Impact of Climate Changes on the Economy of the investigated.
+The purpose of this research is the Impact of Climate Changes on the Economy of the Rural areas in the selected regions of Iran (The city of Isfahan), which we have studied and investigated.
 In conducting this research, according to the descriptive-correlation research method and the library information collection method, the statistical analysis method has been used.
 To analyze the data, we use descriptive statistical methods such as frequency distribution table, mean and standard deviation and inferential statistics methods to investigate the relationship between the effective factors and Kolmogorov Smirnov to determine the normality of the data.
-Regression test is used to confirm and reject research hypotheses and
+Regression test is used to confirm and reject research hypotheses and Eviews and Excel software are used for data analysis .